Top 5 Gotta-Have-‘Em Cat Toys

 Electronic cat toys could be a great way to give your pet the playtime he needs even if you’re too busy.
 Petlinks has created quite a few toys that are sure to keep your kitty occupied, such as the “Mystery Motion” toy.
 Other options include remote controlled mice that you can move from a distance.

 With all of the high-tech cat toys and expensive options out there, sometimes all your kitty really wants is to chase a ball around the house or play with a stuffed mouse.
-Definitely have a few of these around, as you can leave them in clever hiding places for your cat to find even when you aren’t home so that he can combat boredom.
-We like these colorful creatures from Nugoo.
+This set of 12 assorted cat toys has plenty of options for your pretty kitty to play with.
+What’s more, is that each one is infused with catnip so you can work on your cat’s hunting instincts by hiding them around the house and letting them find them.
+You will definitely want to have a few of these around, as you can leave them in clever hiding places for your cat to find even when you aren’t home so that he can combat boredom.

 Ensure Your Cat’s Safety